wokehusker/Fruit_Classification/README.md

 * You can find the code for the model in the Jupyter Notebook labeled "Apples and Plums and Tomatoes!
 Oh My!".
 * The folders containing the raw images can be found in the .gitignore.
 This was done to avoid difficulties uploading the multple GB worth of image data to GitHub.
 * The folder titled "images" contains images for this ReadME.
+* PDF copies of both the Jupyter Notebook and the Final Presentation are also included